why is pongal celebrated

 • Respect for Animals: The association with cows acknowledges their role in agriculture and the importance of respecting all living beings.

 The stories of Pongal continue to inspire generations, reminding us of the festival’s core values.
 Whether it’s preparing the sweet “Pongal” dish, decorating homes with vibrant rangolis, or worshipping cattle, each tradition embodies the spirit of Pongal.
-So, the next time you wonder why is Pongal celebrated, remember, that it’s a vibrant expression of life, renewal, and unwavering gratitude.
+So, the next time you wonder why is Pongal celebrated, remember that it’s a vibrant expression of life, renewal, and unwavering gratitude.
+Why is Pongal celebrated?
+It celebrates nature’s bounty and the importance of agricultural traditions that sustain us.

 Harvest, Culture, and Rituals of the Pongal Festival